Polarimeter Systems with High Dynamic Range

 • DOP: Degree of Polarization

-• If you would rather recieve a fiber collimator that accepts FC/APC connectors, please contact Tech Support.
+• If you would rather receive a fiber collimator that accepts FC/APC connectors, please contact Tech Support.
 The F240APC series collimators for FC/APC connectors are also available separately.

 • Power supplied via the USB port enables operation between 50 and 100 Samples/s.
 Use the included DS15 power supply to operate at higher rates.